-This is a republishing of a 1975 book published by the famous Bernard Geis (Valley of the Dolls).
+This is a republishing of a 1975 book published by the then-famous Bernard Geis ("Valley of the Dolls").
 It made a big hit, front-page rave review in the venerable New York Times Book Review and sold out its first printing.
 Headed for best-seller, right?
 WRONG!
 Geis suddenly filed a Chapter XI and stores couldn't re-order the book!
 Still-born!
 Well, now it's available for everyone on Amazon.

 My friend Dick Garvin, the world's greatest collaborator, had long been fascinated by a rumor about a UFO crash in Spitzbergen, Norway.
 We decided to write a documentary about it but changed our minds and produced our first novel instead, in 1965.
 Hard cover, sold to paperback.
 Ray Bradbury called it "a minor classic."
 Proud, indeed!